wso2con2024/apim-tutorial/apim/README.md

 - [OPA](https://www.openpolicyagent.org/docs/v0.11.0/get-started/)
 - Setup Backends:
 Follow the [guides](./resources/backends) provided in the repository to set up the backends.
 Ensure you carefully follow each step mentioned in the guides to configure and deploy the backend components correctly.
+- Execute [setup.sh](./resources/scripts/setup.sh) to setup the required tenants, users and APIs for the demonstration.